Rustaceans-NG/.github/profile/README.md

 # Rustaceans - NG👋

 Welcome to Rustaceans - NG!
-We are a community helping Rust engineers and backend developers connect, share knowledge, and grow their skills.
+We are a community focused on developing our skills.
 Our discussions and collaborations primarily take place on WhatsApp.
-Whether you are an experienced Rustacean or just starting out, you are welcome here.
+Whether you are an experienced Rust Developer/Engineer or just starting out, you are welcome here.

 ## Useful Resources 📚